groovykiwi/luna-ai/README.md

 ## Auth Setup

 Luna ships with a unified auth helper that can set up WhatsApp, Telegram, or both in sequence.

+At startup, `./scripts/auth-setup.sh`:

+- shows the current `BOT_PATH` and resolved bot ID
+- lets you switch to another bot folder before doing any auth work
+- writes the chosen `BOT_PATH` and `BOT_HOST_PATH` back into `.env` so local `pnpm` runs and Docker point at the same bot folder by default
+- prefers Docker Compose when available, otherwise falls back to local `pnpm`

 Run the helper and choose interactively: